viplix3/lidar-gound-plane-filtering/README.md

 [def]: DATA_NOTES.md

-An initial visual analysis was done using [RViz](http://wiki.ros.org/rviz).
-It was observed that the ground plane is primarily flat, which suggests that a plane fitting algorithm like [RANSAC](http://pointclouds.org/documentation/tutorials/planar_segmentation.php#ransac) can be used to remove the ground plane points.
+Visual analysis was done using [RViz](http://wiki.ros.org/rviz).

+- It was observed that the ground plane is primarily flat, which suggested that a plane fitting algorithm like [RANSAC](http://pointclouds.org/documentation/tutorials/planar_segmentation.php#ransac) can be used to remove the ground plane points.
-Furthermore, the point cloud contains a significant amount of noise points (as can be seen in the image below) that are situated far outside the standard point cloud data.
+- Furthermore, the point cloud contained a significant amount of noise points (as can be seen in the image below) that are situated far outside the standard point cloud data.

 [![Point Cloud][1]][1]